Work Package 2: Model Preparation and Linking

 Model testing and validation

 The consistency of behaviour reactions in DYNK and the separate bottom-up models is guaranteed due to the direct bilateral data exchange.
 Elements of DYNK that are covered by the bottom-up models (e.g. heat energy demand) are deactivated and replaced by the exchanged data.
-Nevertheless, the entire modelling system comprising all four models needs to be tested.
-The main aim is to proof that the data exchange process works smoothly, eliminate some minor bugs that might arise during the development process and carry out some parameter variations to calibrate/plausibility check the collective results.
-An expert workshop (WP 5) will be organised to discuss methodological issues related to model extensions and linkages and to kick-start the testing and validation of the operational modelling framework.
-Task 2.3 will be completed by an extensive testing and validation exercise of the model framework results and the proof of functioning of all linkages.
+Nevertheless, the entire modelling system comprising all four models was tested.
+The main aim was to proof that the data exchange process works smoothly, to eliminate some minor bugs that arised during the development process and to carry out some parameter variations to calibrate/plausibility check the collective results.
+An expert workshop (WP 5) was organised to discuss methodological issues related to model extensions and linkages and to kick-start the testing and validation of the operational modelling framework.
+Task 2.3 was completed by an extensive testing and validation exercise of the model framework results and the proof of functioning of all linkages.

 The modelling framework for TransFair-AT and potential linkages between the models